AgathaLynn/web-development-learning-path/CS50-projects/outline.md

 ## Week 0

 Homework for Week 0 was to make a project using *Scratch*.
 I made a game - ["Harry the Herding Hippo"](https://scratch.mit.edu/projects/141272514/).
-This was frustrating at first, but got *a lot* easier once I figured out that you can use "broadcasts" to communicate between sprites.
-My code (puzzle-blocks?) are a bit sloppier than I would like, but I'm going to go ahead and move forward anyway.
+For me, the "aha" moment - the part that really made things click - was figuring out that you can use "broadcasts" to communicate between sprites.
+Is this similar to an event listener in JavaScript?